judge0/discord-bot/README.md

   <img src="https://i.imgur.com/Enafvtn.png" width="256">
 </p>

-This command will execute the passed source code and it will return an output embed which includes information like time and memory usage and output which includes standart output, standart error, compiler message and sandbox message if any.
+This command executes the code provided andreturns an embed which includes information like the time it took to execute, memory usage and the code's output including standart output, standart error, compiler messages and sandbox messages (if any).

 <br>